 Vendors / Cash

-Most, if not all, of the food & drink vendors accept electronic payment, but you may still want to bring cash to tip the entertainers, participate in the raffle, or otherwise spend at the event.
+Most, if not all, of the food & drink vendors accept electronic payment, but you may still want to bring cash to tip the entertainers or otherwise spend at the event.
 Salem Capital Pride holds no liability for lost or stolen goods or money.

 Parking